dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 Network Carriers are selectively deploying Reliance Jio LTE and Reliance Jio to allow clients to migrate network applications to IPV6 sub-net NAT on pushback request.
 The redundancy change would take a while to come in effect though.

 _________________________________________________________________________________________
+## Charge Recognition
+- Steps to recognize a charge on your statement and immediate resolution via CCAvenue Merchant Services.
 ```
 Recognise a Charge on your Statement - Guided Steps for Immediate Resolution via CCAvenue Merchant Services (ISV) - risk@ccavenue.com - *Stipulated Fees Apply*